 Contributing to police investigations by collecting, preserving and analysing scientific evidence, the work of forensic scientists is essential as the reliability of other crime-solving methods such as eyewitness testimony and confession evidence is often dependent on the use of forensics.

-With cyber and financial crime on the rise, forensic science will inevitably become even more important to the UK justice system in the future.
+With cyber and financial crime on the rise, forensic science will become even more important to the UK justice system.